Pandora: Documentation en: Data Presentation/Network Maps

-- Refresh: Refresh the network map.
+- It refreshes the network map.

-1.5.3 Holding Area
+1.5.3 Holding area

-The holding area is where the new network nodes appear, preventing new nodes from appearing in the middle of their network maps and reflecting the changes in the monitored architecture clearly.
+The holding area is where new network nodes appear, preventing new nodes from appearing in the middle of their network maps and reflecting the changes in the monitored architecture clearly.

-New nodes in the holding area appear only when the bench is refreshed by the context menu.
-In addition, the network map creation filter is applied to search for new nodes, such as per group, per network mask, or new ones found by a recontask network discovery task.
+New nodes in the holding area appear only when this one is refreshed by the context menu.
+In addition, the network map creation filter is applied to search for new nodes, such as by group, by network mask, or new ones found by a recontask network discovery task.